-- Covered Up — He became famous mostly thanks to other rock bands covering his songs, like The Rolling Stones ("Love In Vain"), Cream ("Crossroads"), Led Zeppelin ("Traveling Riverside Blues") and Red Hot Chili Peppers ("They're Red Hot").
+- Covered Up: He became famous mostly thanks to other rock bands covering his songs, like The Rolling Stones ("Love in Vain Blues" as "Love in Vain", "Stop Breakin' Down Blues" as "Stop Breakin' Down"), Cream ("Cross Road Blues" as "Crossroads"), Led Zeppelin ("Traveling Riverside Blues") and Red Hot Chili Peppers ("They're Red Hot").